juzr/Payment-tracker/readme.txt

 The project is created in NetBeans, so other way is import it by NetBeans (or other IDE).
-And also you can use build.xml and build-impl.xml NetBeans generated for ANT.
+Also you can use build.xml and build-impl.xml NetBeans generated for ANT.